jodeh/Dockerized-Django-Gunicorn-Postgres-Nginx/README.md

   4. Now lets run our mysql container :

      ```
-     docker run -d --network custom-network --ip 10.0.0.15 -v ./mysql/vol:/etc/mysql/conf.d --hostname mysql-database -e MYSQL_ROOT_PASSWORD=password -e MYSQL_USER=jodeh -e MYSQL_PASSWORD=password mysql
+     docker run -d --network custom-network --ip 10.0.0.15 -v ./mysql/vol:/etc/mysql/conf.d --hostname mysql-database -e MYSQL_ROOT_PASSWORD=password -e MYSQL_USER=jodeh -e MYSQL_PASSWORD=password -e
+     MYSQL_DATABASE=djangodb mysql
      ```
-     As you can see, we ran mysql container and connected it to custom network and made a user called jodeh , you can change it to whatever you want , the same thing to the passwords . we made a volume in case we accedintly deleted our container , the data will stay saved in our path
+     As you can see, we ran mysql container and connected it to custom network and made a user called jodeh , you can change it to whatever you want , the same thing to the database name and passwords . and we made a volume in case we accedintly deleted our container , the data will stay saved in our path
+     ```
+  5. Build the Django image and run the container
+     ```
+     cd django
+     docker build -t django-app .
+     docker run -d --network custom-network --ip 10.0.0.10 -p 8000:8000 --hostname django django-app
+     ```
+  6. Run the Nginx container